mpalourdio/ZendSkeletonHeavy/README.md

 Introduction
 ------------
 This is a heavy assetic customized skeleton application.
-Includes most common things that I use, for a quicker start...
+Includes most common things that I use, for a quicker start.
+It uses Bower to grab assets in public/vendor.

+The assets installation is triggered for each composer install/update

 Requirements
 ------------
-PHP 5.5+
+PHP 5.5+ / Bower

 Installation
 ------------